Commercial Real Estate Acquisitions and Dispositions, Options and Lease Transactions.

 Tax Deferred 1031 Exchanges, Multi-Property Exchanges.

-We represent parties in tax-deferred 1031 exchanges involving residential investment and rental properties and commercial real estate, including reverse and construction exchanges, exchanges with installment sales and LLC swap and drop, drop and swap exchanges.
-We also represent clients in multi-property exchanges which include the above mentioned real estate and IRC 1245 property.
+We represent parties in tax-deferred 1031 exchanges involving residential investment and rental properties and commercial real estate, including reverse and construction exchanges, multi-property exchanges and exchanges with installment sales.

 Commission and Finder Fee Agreements.

 We represent properly licensed real estate brokers and agents and unlicensed finders in connection with contracting for and securing compensation for bringing a buyer, seller, tenant or joint venturer to a real estate transaction or arranging for real estate financing.
 This includes receiving compensation at the close of escrow or at the back end of the project.

 Many landowners wish to retain oil, gas and mineral interests in a property when it is sold or separate the mineral estate from the surface estate for economic reasons.
 We have prepared many deeds for the conveyance of mineral estates for the purpose of separating mineral estates from surface estates and we often deed those mineral interests to a newly formed separate LLC owned by the same parties in the same percentage interests as they own the surface estate.
 This separates the mineral estate into a separate parcel which is then retained by the seller/grantor when the surface estate is sold.
 Alternatively, when the surface estate is sold or otherwise conveyed, we include in the conveyance deed a reservation of the mineral estate in the seller/grantor.
 This also separates the two estates with the mineral estate remaining with the seller/grantor.